boschrexroth/ctrlx-automation-sdk/samples-net/datalayer.client.simple/README.md

 # README .NET datalayer.client.simple

-This .NET sample reads values from ctrlX Data Layer.
+This .NET sample reads values from __ctrlX Data Layer__.

 ## Introduction

-The sample demonstrates how to read values from ctrlX Data Layer tree and write out the values to console.
+The sample demonstrates how to read values from __ctrlX Data Layer__ and write out the values to console.
 A subscription is used to get values by data change event in a deterministic publish interval.
 The single read is performed every 10 seconds in an endless loop.

 ## Description